christianmlong/personal/content/twisted_on_windows.md

 The virtualenv picks up the right Python path, but on Windows we have to specify the full path to the `twistd.py` file.
 This command should give you a nice help message and no errors.

-Now try running your app under twisted.
+Now try running your app under Twisted.

     python C:\PythonEnvs\Example\Scripts\twistd.py ^
        --rundir "C:\PythonEnvs\Example\Lib\site-packages\my_app" ^